jhvanderschee/matt_mulderberg/README.md

 ## How it works

 You can create a website that consists of a single HTML and a single CSS file.
 Yet, you still get a multi-page website.
-Curious how that works?
+I got inspired by [this repo](https://github.com/cadars/john-doe).
+Curious how it works?
 Look at the examples below.

 ## Example websites